Akhmedjan Essimov: Early life and career

 Yessimov was born to a Muslim Kazakh family in the village of Internatsional of Almaty Region.
-He is a nephew of Nursultan Nazarbayev In 1974, Yessimov graduated from Kazakh Agricultural Institute, majoring in Mechanization of Agriculture and then later from the Academy of Social Sciences under the CPSU Central Committee in 1991.
+He is a nephew of former long-time Kazakhstan president Nursultan Nazarbayev.
+In 1974, Yessimov graduated from Kazakh Agricultural Institute, majoring in Mechanization of Agriculture and then later from the Academy of Social Sciences under the CPSU Central Committee in 1991.
 He earned a PhD in Economics in 1999.

 Yessimov started his professional experience in 1968 as a sports methodologist at the Druzhba State Farm; upon graduation from the institute, he worked as a mechanical engineer at the Leninsky State Farm and later as the chairman of Trade Union Working Committee at the Kazakh Research Institute of Potato and Vegetable Farming.

 In 1979, he became an instructor of Organizational Department at Kaskelen District Committee of the Communist Party of Kazakhstan and then he was elected Secretary of Leninsky State Farm Communist Party Committee.
 From 1982, Yessimov served as an instructor of Agriculture Department at Alma-Ata Oblast Committee of the Communist Party of Kazakhstan.
 In 1983, he became the director of the Leninsky State Farm.
 In 1985, Yessimov was appointed as chairman of Kaskelen District Executional Committee.
 In 1986, Yessimov was elected as the First Secretary of Chilik District Committee of the Communist Party of Kazakhstan.